COVID-19 VACCINE UPDATE – January 12, 2021

 - One (1) dedicated family member for those where end of life care is being given.
 All others per administrative approval.

-- One visitor for an Emergency Department visit and surgery procedures.
+- One visitor for an Emergency Department visit.

-- Visitors to The Courtyard and Natchitoches Assisted Living will continue to be restricted.
+- Visitors to The Courtyard of Natchitoches will continue to be restricted.